 - Books by Mary OakleyMy late grandmother compiled 5 little booklets of poems and prayers that helped her at various stages of her life.
 Visit the website to find out more about these booklets, or to order online.

-- Kemsing with Woodlands ChurchesThe two churches in west Kent where I'm the vicar / minister / pastor.
+- Kemsing and Woodlands ChurchesThe two churches in west Kent where I'm the vicar / minister / pastor.